hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

   UPDATE employee SET salary = salary + 10 WHERE dept_no = ?

   JDBC Parameters (1):
-    1. dept: 55 (java.lang.Integer)
+    1. dept: 5 (java.lang.Integer)
 ```

-## 2. Static Queries
+## 3. Static Queries -- No Moving Parts

-Traditional JDBC queries are of a static nature.
+The JDBC spec defines queries are of a static nature.
 That means, their structure is set when the SQL statement is defined.
 JDBC queries can be described as made up of two types of sections:

 - SQL language parts
 - Parameter parts